webview-crypto/webview-crypto/README.md

 [`nativescript-webview-crypto`](https://github.com/saulshanabrook/nativescript-webview-crypto).
 It is not meant to be used directly, but simply serves as a common building block for those two libraries.

+*This project is funded by [Burke Software and Consulting LLC](http://burkesoftware.com/) for [passit](http://passit.io/).
+We are available for hire for any improvement and integration needs on this project.
+Open an issue to start a conversation or email info @ burke software dot com.*

 ## Why?

 The [Web Cryptography API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)